Sudeten Germans: Rise of Nazis

 On 13 March 1938, the Third Reich annexed Austria during the Anschluss.
 Sudeten Germans reacted with fear to the news of Austrian annexation, and the moderate wing of SdP grew in strength.
 Hitherto pro-Henlein German newspaper Bohemia (newspaper) denounced the SdP leader, arguing that his call for Sudeten Anschluss goes against the wish of his voters and supporters: "His present call to irredentism saddles the Sudeten Germans with all the consequences of treason to the State; for such a challenge the electors gave him neither their votes nor their mandate".
 On 22 March, the German Agrarian Party, led by Gustav Hacker, merged with the SdP.
 German Christian Socialists in Czechoslovakia suspended their activities on 24 March; their deputies and senators entered the SdP parliamentary club.
 However, the majority of Sudeten Germans did not support annexation into Germany.
-Contemporary reports of The Times found that there was a "large number of Sudetenlanders who actively opposed annexation", and that the pro-German policy was challenged by the moderates within the SdP as well; according to Wickham Steed, over 50 % of Henleinists favoured greater autonomy within Czechoslovakia over joining Germany.
+Contemporary reports of The Times found that there was a "large number of Sudetenlanders who actively opposed annexation", and that the pro-German policy was challenged by the moderates within the SdP as well; according to Wickham Steed, over 50% of Henleinists favoured greater autonomy within Czechoslovakia over joining Germany.
 P. E. Caquet argues that in case of a fair plebiscite, a majority of the Sudetenland population would have voted to remain in Czechoslovakia.
-The municipal elections of May 1938 were marred with voter intimidation and street fighting - officially the SdP won about 90 percent of the Sudeten vote, but about a third of Sudeten Germans were prevented from casting a free vote.
+The municipal elections of May 1938 were marred with voter intimidation and street fighting - officially the SdP won about 90% of the Sudeten vote, but about a third of Sudeten Germans were prevented from casting a free vote.